 In February 2023, we drew \$20.0 million of the Amended Tranche B of the CIBC Loan.
-The Amended Tranche B bears interest at a floating rate equal to 1.0% above the Wall Street Journal Prime Rate and has the same repayment terms as Tranche A.
+The Amended Tranche B bears interest at a floating rate equal to 1.0% above the Wall Street Journal Prime Rate and has the same repayment terms as Tranche A

 The loans provided under the Amended and Restated CIBC Agreement bear interest at a floating rate equal to 1.0% above the Wall Street Journal Prime Rate at any time.
 The loan is collateralized by substantially all of our assets, including cash and cash equivalents, accounts receivable, intellectual property and equipment.
-We may prepay the loans, subject to certain conditions, including a prepayment fee equal to 2.0% of the principal amount prepaid during the first year after the effective date of the Third Amendment or 1.0% of the principal amount prepaid during the second year after the effective date of the Third Amendment.
+We may prepay the loans, subject to certain conditions, including a prepayment fee equal to 2.0% of the principal amount prepaid during the first year after the effective date of the Third Amendment.
 The Amended and Restated CIBC Agreement contains financial covenants that require the Company to maintain minimum cash and minimum revenue amounts, and the Amended and Restated CIBC Agreement contains other customary restrictive covenants, representations and warranties, events of default and other customary terms and conditions.

 We paid \$0.5 million fees to the lender and third parties which is reflected as a discount on the loans provided under the Amended and Restated CIBC Agreement and is being accreted over the life of the loan using the effective interest method.
-During the three months ended March 31, 2023 and 2022, we recorded interest expense related to debt discount and debt issuance costs of CIBC Loan of less than \$0.1 million and less than \$0.1 million, respectively.
+During the three months ended September 30, 2023 and 2022, the Company recorded interest expense related to debt discount and debt issuance costs of CIBC Loan of less than \$0.1 million and less than \$0.1 million, respectively.
+During the nine months ended September 30, 2023 and 2022, the Company recorded interest expense related to debt discount and debt issuance costs of CIBC Loan of less than \$0.1 million and less than \$0.1 million, respectively.

-Interest expense on the CIBC Loan amounted \$0.6 million and \$0.2 million during the three months ended March 31, 2023 and 2022, respectively.
+Interest expense on the CIBC Loan amounted \$0.9 million and \$0.3 million during the three months ended September 30, 2023 and 2022, respectively.
+Interest expense on the CIBC Loan amounted \$2.3 million and \$0.7 million during the nine months ended September 30, 2023 and 2022, respectively.